-Julie Johnson, Pharm.D., and Richard Lalonde, Pharm.D., from the University of Florida College of Pharmacy were among 10 clinical pharmacologists and translational scientists recognized with a 2021 American Society of Clinical Pharmacology and Therapeutics, or ASCPT, award during the organization’s annual meeting.
+Julie Johnson, Pharm.D., and Richard Lalonde, Pharm.D., from the University of Florida College of Pharmacy were among 10 clinical pharmacologists and translational scientists recognized with a 2021 American Society for Clinical Pharmacology and Therapeutics, or ASCPT, award during the organization’s annual meeting.

 Johnson serves as dean of the UF College of Pharmacy and a distinguished professor of pharmacy and medicine.
 She received the Rawls-Palmer Progress in Medicine Award for her scientific contributions impacting pharmacology research and clinical practice.
 A recognized leader in cardiovascular pharmacogenomics and precision medicine, Johnson leads a National Institutes of Health-funded program in precision medicine implementation and a genomic medicine training grant.
 She has written more than 300 original research articles and was a Clarivate Analytics Highly Cited Researcher each year from 2015-18, an honor indicating she is in the top 1% of authors with the most highly cited papers in the previous decade.